Brief History of Montecatini Alto

 Montecatini Alto By Car

 You can take your car up the mountain side but please be warned this is not for the faint hearted.
-The roads are narrow and parking at the top is not easily found.
+The roads are narrow and there is limited parking at the top.